Soyuz MS-09

 Soyuz MS-09 was a Soyuz spaceflight that launched on 6 June 2018.
 It transported three members of the Expedition 56/57 crew to the International Space Station (ISS).
 MS-09 is the 138th flight of a Soyuz spacecraft.
 The crew consisted of a Russian commander along with an American and a German flight engineer.
 The mission ended at 05:02 UTC on 20 December 2018.
+The European segment of the mission was called "Horizons".